 Our offline study with an above-knee amputee subject also lays a foundation for hybrid setups combining device-embedded and wearable sensors by demonstrating the feasibility and success of using bilateral sensor fusion for intent recognition control of an assistive device for a clinical population.
 Although bilateral sensor fusion achieved modest reductions in offline error rate for the state-of-the-art classifier, the clinical significance of these improvements remains unknown without an online analysis with more subjects walking in settings more representative of home use (longer sessions, more variability in terrain, no clinician to check alignment or supervise, etc.).
 We also demonstrated that a more generic classifier using bilateral sensor fusion could match the state-of-the-art classifier, thus showing that bilateral sensor fusion presents an alternative set of tradeoffs (instrumenting the non-prosthesis side versus delayed transitions and no unique assistance mode for ramp ascent) for reducing error rates which may be preferable for some subjects.
-Other applications of neuromechanical sensor fusion include volitional control of ankle position for below-knee amputees (Au, Berniker, & Herr, 2008; Au, Bonato, & Herr, 2005; Kannape & Herr, 2014) and stumble detection and classification (Zhang et al., 2011).
+Aside from intent recognition, other applications of neuromechanical sensor fusion have included volitional control of ankle position for below-knee amputees (Au, Berniker, & Herr, 2008; Au, Bonato, & Herr, 2005; Kannape & Herr, 2014) and stumble detection and classification (Zhang et al., 2011).
 Beside neuromechanical sensor fusion, vision-based environmental sensing has also shown potential to improve control in an intent recognition framework (Krausz, Lenzi, & Hargrove, 2015; Zhang et al., 2011).
 Although we have focused on bilateral neuromechanical sensor fusion for intent recognition, there are many other potential applications of bilateral sensor fusion including measuring balance, controlling stumble recovery mechanisms, modulating a reference trajectory (e.g. estimating slope of an incline based on the leading leg), and estimating walking speed.
 There is also potential to use other modalities such as soft capacitive stretch sensors and vision in bilateral intent recognition systems.

 Limitations

 The primary limitation of this study is that able-bodied subjects walked without an assistive device.
 Our setup represents the best case scenario of walking with a completely massless and transparent device; however, we believe this scenario is still valuable for establishing a device-agnostic upper bound for intent recognition.
 After showing the feasibility of intent recognition for a range spanning no gait impairment (able-bodied subjects without a device) to full impairment (amputee with a prosthesis), we believe that these strategies will reasonably generalize to individuals with an intermediate level of impairment who need some assistance from a powered orthosis or exoskeleton.
 The neuromechanical signals we collected came from wearable sensors only but capture information that aligns closely with control signals commonly accessible to wearable assistive devices.
 For example, the C-Leg and C-Brace typically use joint and/or limb kinematic information from sensors embedded in the device for control (Ottobock, 2015, 2016); in addition to these sources of information, the Vanderbilt leg has been controlled using signals from joint torque, load cell, and EMG sensors (Varol et al., 2010).
-Compared to sensors embedded in a device, wearable sensors are more susceptible to drift; therefore, error rates are expected to decrease if the corresponding signals came from embedded embedded sensors.
+Compared to sensors embedded in a device, wearable sensors are more susceptible to drift because they are not rigidly attached to the user; therefore, error rates are expected to decrease if the corresponding signals came from embedded sensors.